Lauki Ka Bharta Recipe

 Ingredients

-Spice Powders – This recipe utilizes basic spice powders, including coriander powder, turmeric powder, Kashmiri red chili powder, garam masala powder, and roasted cumin powder.
+- Spice Powders – This recipe uses basic spice powders, including coriander, turmeric, Kashmiri red chili, garam masala, and roasted cumin powder.

 You can avoid adding garlic and onions to make a no-onion, no-garlic lauki bharta.

-Add green peas (matar), spinach (palak), or fresh fenugreek leaves (methi) for an added taste.
+Add green peas (matar), spinach (palak), or fresh fenugreek leaves (methi) for a change.

-Step 5: Add 2 teaspoons of finely chopped ginger and 2 teaspoons of finely chopped garlic, and cook for 2-3 minutes.
+Step 3: Add 2 teaspoons of finely chopped ginger and 2 teaspoons of finely chopped garlic, and cook for 2-3 minutes until the onions are golden brown.

 - 1 teaspoon coriander powder